FAQs

 What is the annual policy limit?

 The maximum that the Policy will Cover in the Policy Term for each Insured Person, for the sum of all the valid Claims paid by the Insurer.
+Policy limits vary greatly depending on the specific plan chosen.
+Limits range from AED 150,000 to Unlimited.

 What is the benefit limit?